little-bear-labs/appsync-serverless-emulator-example/README.md

 # Things to try

   - VTL can be changed without restarting the emulator
-  - edit the lambda function (requires server restart atm)
+  - lambda function can be changed without restarting the server
   - add new endpoints (requires server restart)
   - subscriptions
   - mutations